 A job description (or a job specification) is a document compiled by an employer to provide a complete overview of a specific position within a company.
-We’ve put together this comprehensive guide on how to write one.
+Titled “How To Write a Job Description” expect a comprehensive guide on how to nail this mandatory recruitment task.

 A job description includes a full list of duties and responsibilities required and will highlight all the necessary and preferable skills needed to do that job.